llwyd1/alx-low_level_programming/0x12-singly_linked_lists/README.md

 File 3-add_node_end.c - is a function that adds a new node at the end of a list_t list <br>

 File 4-free_list.c is a function that frees a list_t list <br>

+File 100-first.c is a funtion that prints text before main executes <br>